thijsgelton/nnunet-for-pathology/README.md

 <!-- <details>
 <summary><b>Make notebooks independent from other files</b></summary>

 It's a good practice for jupyter notebooks to be portable.
-Try to make them independent from src files.
+Try to make them independent from nnunet_pathology files.
 If you need to access external code, try to embed it inside the notebook.

 </details> -->